Fluid catalytic cracking: Reactor and regenerator

 The reactor and regenerator are the heart of the FCC unit.
 The schematic flow diagram of a typical modern FCC unit in Figure 1 below is based upon the "side-by-side" configuration.
-The preheated high-boiling petroleum feedstock (at about 315 to 430 °C) is combined with recycle slurry oil from the bottom of the distillation column and injected into the catalyst riser where it vaporises.
+The preheated high-boiling petroleum feedstock (at about 315 to 430 C) is combined with recycle slurry oil from the bottom of the distillation column and injected into the catalyst riser where it vaporises.
 In the riser, long-chain hydrocarbons cracked into smaller molecules upon contact with the hot powdered catalyst in 2–4 seconds.
-The hydrocarbon vapours "fluidize" the powdered catalyst and the mixture of hydrocarbon vapors and catalyst flows upward to enter the reactor at a temperature of about 535 °C and a pressure of about 1.72 bar.
+The hydrocarbon vapours "fluidize" the powdered catalyst and the mixture of hydrocarbon vapors and catalyst flows upward to enter the reactor at a temperature of about 535 C and a pressure of about 1.72 bar.

 The reactor vessel contains the catalyst in which the cracked product vapors are formed by flowing through a set of two-stage cyclones.
 The spent catalyst flows downward through a steam stripping section to remove any hydrocarbon vapors before the spent catalyst returns to the catalyst regenerator.
 The flow of spent catalyst to the regenerator is regulated by a slide valve in the spent catalyst line.
-The inventory of catalyst in an FCC unit is about 150 tons.
+The inventory of catalyst in an FCC unit is about 150 t.

 Cracking deposits carbonaceous material (referred to as catalyst coke) on the catalyst, which lowers its activity.
 The catalyst is regenerated by burning off the deposited coke with air blown into the regenerator.
-The regenerator operates at a temperature of about 715 °C and a pressure of about 2.41 bar, hence the regenerator operates at about 0.7 bar higher pressure than the reactor.
+The regenerator operates at a temperature of about 715 C and a pressure of about 2.41 bar, hence the regenerator operates at about 0.7 bar higher pressure than the reactor.
 The combustion of the coke is exothermic.
 This heat is partially absorbed by the regenerated catalyst and provides the heat required for the vaporization of the hydrocarbon feedstock and the endothermic cracking reactions that occur in the catalyst riser.
 For that reason, FCC units are often referred to as being 'heat balanced'.

-The hot catalyst (at about 715 °C) leaving the regenerator flows into a catalyst withdrawal well where any entrained combustion flue gases are allowed to escape and flow back into the upper part to the regenerator.
+The hot catalyst (at about 715 C) leaving the regenerator flows into a catalyst withdrawal well where any entrained combustion flue gases are allowed to escape and flow back into the upper part to the regenerator.
 The flow of regenerated catalyst to the feedstock injection point below the catalyst riser is regulated by a slide valve in the regenerated catalyst line.
 The hot flue gas exits the regenerator after passing through multiple sets of two-stage cyclones that remove entrained catalyst from the flue gas.

-The amount of catalyst circulating between the regenerator and the reactor amounts to about 5 kg per kg of feedstock, which is equivalent to about 4.66 kg per litre of feedstock.
-Thus, an FCC unit processing 75000 oilbbl/d will circulate about 55,900 tonnes per day of catalyst.
+The amount of catalyst circulating between the regenerator and the reactor amounts to about 5 kg/kg of feedstock, which is equivalent to about 4.66 kg/l of feedstock.
+Thus, an FCC unit processing 75000 oilbbl/d will circulate about 55,900 t per day of catalyst.